 In order for the geoid model to remain relevant and the vertical datum to remain accurately defined, the gravity field must be monitored.
-This will require a combination of carefully planned absolute gravity campaigns, new relative gravity measurements, judicious placement of the superconducting gravimeter and the acquisition of airborne and satellite-based gravity data.
+This will require a combination of carefully planned absolute gravity campaigns, new relative gravity measurements, judicious placement of the superconducting gravimeter and the acquisition of airborne and satellite-based gravity data (such as GRACE and GOCE).
+Secondarily, data sets such as deflections of the vertical and co-located leveling and GPS can be used initially as a check on the gravimetric geoid; alternatively as input to it.
 Additionally, the gravity data holdings of NGS must be inventoried, cleaned and put into a more easily usable format.
-They must be quickly accessible to the public (in both static and time varying form), and easily analyzable within NGS.
+Gravity data collection has been planned in greater detail than is appropriate to this document.
+Details can be found in the NGS document The GRAV-D Project: Gravity for the Re-definition of the American Vertical Datum.They must be quickly accessible to the public (in both static and time varying form), and easily analyzable within NGS.
 Renewed efforts to acquire data from external sources must be made.

-When the gravity field, and thus the geoid, is monitored in time, then NGS will be able to monitor the changes to orthometric heights (since ellipsoid heights will be monitored in time via CORS).
-As this system is built up (representing the realization of the national Height Modernization program begun in 1998) the necessity of passive marks will decrease.
+When the gravity field, and thus the geoid, is monitored in time, NGS will be able to monitor the changes to orthometric heights (since ellipsoid heights will be monitored in time via CORS).
+As the system is built up (representing the realization of the national Height Modernization program begun in 1998) the necessity of passive marks will decrease.
 Such a transition will take the full ten years of this plan, but even as GPS becomes the primary source for accurate heights and the need for passive marks decreases, NGS recognizes that some passive vertical monuments will have a role in the NSRS for the foreseeable future.

 All of the above will require a tremendous number of person-years to achieve.
 The scientists working on the geoid have estimated that the current "to-do list" of issues to achieve the above vision is 27 person-years.
-With only three such scientists, that means 9 years of work, presuming nothing new arises over those 9 years (which is unrealistic).
-Considering that Canada is considering switching to a gravimetric geoid based vertical datum by 2012 (5 years away), the immediate personnel resource needs of NGS must be focused on those who work on gravity field issues.
+With only three such scientists, that means nine years of work, presuming nothing new arises over those nine years (which is unrealistic).
+Bearing in mind that Canada is considering switching to a gravimetric geoid-based vertical datum by 2012 (four years away), the immediate personnel resource needs of NGS must be focused on those who work on gravity field issues.

-The initial steps needed to be taken within two years in order to achieve the vision are found below.
+The initial steps needed to be taken within two years in order to achieve the vision are found on the next page.